-In "Infrastructure as Code: From the Iron Age to the Cloud Age," Kief Morris describes the Iron Age as a time when "infrastructure growth was limited by the hardware purchasing cycle.
+In "Infrastructure as Code: From the Iron Age to the Cloud Age" Kief Morris describes the "Iron Age" as a time when "infrastructure growth was limited by the hardware purchasing cycle.
 Since it could take weeks for a new server to arrive, there was little pressure to rapidly install and configure an operating system on it."

-But now, in the Cloud Age, systems are deployed using cloud services.
-Many of these services, including Contentful, provide friendly user interfaces (UI) where users can configure environments.
+But now, in the "Cloud Age", systems are deployed using cloud services.
+Many of these services, including Contentful, provide friendly UIs where users can configure environments.
 Unfortunately, as the number of services that teams operate grows, it becomes unmanageable to maintain each one by pointing and clicking through the UI.
-"Infrastructure as code" is an approach to deal with this issue: The configuration of each service is automated, and that configuration is stored along with the source code for the application in version control.
+"Infrastructure as Code" is an approach to deal with this issue: configuration of each service is automated, and the configuration is stored along with the source code for the application in version control.

-Monolithic CMS platforms commonly used today don't work well for teams that employ agile development practices, such as infrastructure as code and continuous delivery.
+Monolithic CMS platforms commonly used today don't work well for teams that employ agile development practices such as Infrastructure as Code and Continuous Delivery.
 Provisioning, migrating and testing those platforms is inherently difficult to automate.

-Contentful, on the other hand, is content infrastructure built for the Cloud Age.
+Contentful, on the other hand, is content Infrastructure built for the Cloud Age.

 In the Cloud Age, agile teams release frequently, often several times a week, so expensive and time-consuming release processes can’t be used without grinding deployments to a halt.
 For this reason, many agile teams have adopted continuous delivery.

-Teams that employ continuous delivery have a deployment pipeline, a set of validations through which new version of software must pass on its way to production.
+Teams that employ continuous delivery have a "deployment pipeline”, a set of validations through which new version of software must pass on its way to production.
 The pipeline has different stages, each of which has its own environment for running the software.

-While adopting continuous delivery might require some upfront investment and change in team culture, the long-term business benefits outweigh any associated pains:
+While adopting Continuous Delivery might require some upfront investment and change in team culture, the long-term business benefits outweigh any associated pains:

-For the software to run in each environment, it requires not only the source code for the software but also infrastructure, such as the services and attached resources that it depends on.
+For the software to run in each environment, it requires not only the source code for the software, but also infrastructure, such as the services and attached resources that it depends on.
 A common example is a database.
 If the software requires a database to be available, then one will need to be provisioned for each environment.

 Many teams developing software that depend on databases are familiar with this situation.
 They have Dev, QA and Production databases set up with provisioning and migration scripts.
 These scripts can create databases for the correct schema for the current version of the software, updating it from a previous version to the current one.
 The scripts can also update actual data, when the data model changes in such a way that existing data is no longer valid according to the new schema.
 Finally, the team will also create integration tests that validate that the database, schema, and sometimes data are correct for the current version of the software.